Martinb113/didyouknow/email_scripts.md

 [Try Ask AT&T Now]

 Best regards,
-The Ask AT&T Team
+The TIP Team

 ---

-## Email 2: Mastering Information with Ask AT&T
+## Email 2: Professional Communications and Productivity Hack

-**Subject Line:** 💡 Shape Information Like a Pro with Ask AT&T
+**Subject Line:** ✍️ Transform Your Communications with Ask AT&T

-**Preview Text:** What if you could craft information exactly the way you want—saving time and boosting productivity?
+**Preview Text:** Did you know?
+Tailoring your message to the right audience can boost engagement by 80%.

 ---

 Hi there,

-🧑‍💻 **What if you had an AI that doesn't just answer your questions… but actually shapes responses tailored to your needs?**

-Let's compare:
-- Google?
-It gives you a list of links
-- Ask AT&T?
-It generates the answer—crafted just for you

-**Real-World Example:**
-Need to explain AT&T Dedicated Internet to a school superintendent?
-Ask AT&T can generate multiple versions—a formal proposal, a simple explanation, or even a visual analogy comparing it to a high-speed highway for data!

-📊 **Data headache?** No problem.
-Just say: "Convert this table to CSV."
-BOOM.
-Instant, usable data.

-**Pro Tip:** The more you refine your prompts, the smarter your AI becomes.
+Meet Sarah.
+She faced 100+ daily customer emails requiring different tones and technical levels—until Ask AT&T transformed her workflow.

+**Her Success:**
+- Drafted perfect communications in seconds
+- Tailored content for technical and non-technical audiences
+- Turned long documents into concise summaries
+- Achieved 95% customer satisfaction with personalized responses

+**Powerful Communication Transformations:**
+✅ Turn complex technical content into friendly explanations ✅ Convert your draft ideas into polished social media posts ✅ Rewrite lengthy documents into executive-ready memos ✅ Craft the perfect tone for any audience with simple word changes

+**Your Communication Upgrade:**
+Let Ask AT&T help you craft clear, professional messages every time—for any audience, in any format.

-[Start Shaping Information]
+[Start Writing Better]

 Best regards,
-The Ask AT&T Team
+The TIP Team

 ---

-## Email 3: Data Mastery
-**Subject Line:** 📊 Turn Raw Data into Gold with Ask AT&T

-**Preview Text:** Did you know?
-Raw data is useless without insights.
-Let's change that.

 ---

-Hi there,

-Meet Karen.
-Her sales team was stuck, drowning in spreadsheets and reports.
-Then she discovered Ask AT&T Quick Start.

-**The Result?**
-- Uncovered hidden trends in their data
-- Boosted Q4 revenue by 30%
-- Made decisions in minutes, not days

-**Your Turn:**
-Transform your data into actionable insights with Ask AT&T Quick Start.

-[Start Analyzing Data]

-Best regards,
-The Ask AT&T Team
+## Email 3: Creative Brainstorming Power

+**Subject Line:** 💡 Unlock Unlimited Creative Ideas with Ask AT&T Brainstorming

+**Preview Text:** Turn "creative block" into a flood of innovative ideas in just minutes.

 ---

-## Email 4: Excel & Code Automation
-**Subject Line:** ⚡ Automate Your Work with Ask AT&T - No Coding Required!

-**Preview Text:** Did you know?
-You don't need to be a coding expert to automate tasks.

----

 Hi there,

-Meet John.
-He was spending hours on spreadsheets until Ask AT&T Quick Start changed everything.

-**What He Achieved:**
-- Automated invoicing
-- Generated Python scripts for data analysis
-- Freed up time for team innovation
+Meet Mark.
+His marketing team hit a creative wall while preparing for a major product launch.
+Then they discovered Ask AT&T's brainstorming techniques.

+**The Breakthrough:**
+- Generated 50 campaign concepts in under 2 minutes
+- Asked Ask AT&T to identify and explain the 10 strongest ideas
+- Refined the top concept with provocative variations using "be risky and eye-catching"
+- Launched their most successful campaign to date
+- Gained 50K new leads with minimal effort

+**The 3-Step Brainstorming Method:**
+1️⃣ Go big first: "Generate 50 ways to [your challenge]" 2️⃣ Filter intelligently: "Pick the 10 best and explain why" 3️⃣ Refine with direction: "Make 10 variations that are provocative and eye-catching"

+**Why Brainstorming with Ask AT&T Works:**
+✅ Low-risk creativity that pushes boundaries - "be provocative and risky" ✅ Generate quantity AND quality through AI-powered filtering ✅ Continuous refinement from broad concepts to specific implementations ✅ Ask for variations that are "eye-catching" to stand out from competitors

-**Your Opportunity:**
+**Your Brainstorming Upgrade:**
-Let Ask AT&T Quick Start handle the technical heavy lifting while you focus on what matters most.
+Whether you need presentation titles, product names, marketing strategies, or solutions to close deals - Ask AT&T helps you explore possibilities you'd never imagine on your own.

-[Start Automating]
+[Start Brainstorming Now]

 Best regards,
 The Ask AT&T Team

 ---

-## Email 5: Creative Brainstorming
+## Email 4: Meeting Efficiency
-**Subject Line:** 💡 Unlock Your Team's Creative Potential with Ask AT&T
+**Subject Line:** ⚡ Transform Your Meeting Notes with Ask AT&T

 **Preview Text:** Did you know?
-The best ideas often come from collaboration—even with AI.
+Employees spend 3+ hours weekly on meeting notes.

 ---

 Hi there,

-Meet Mark.
-His marketing team hit a creative wall.
-Then they discovered Ask AT&T Quick Start.
+Meet Emily.
+After a 2-hour strategy call, she used Ask AT&T Quick Start to transform her meeting notes.

 **The Results:**
-- Generated 20 campaign angles in 5 minutes
+- Generated instant summaries
-- Launched a viral campaign
-- Gained 50K new leads
+- Created clear action items
+- Earned CEO recognition
+- Executed plans flawlessly

-**Your Creative Boost:**
+**Your Meeting Upgrade:**
-Let Ask AT&T Quick Start spark your next big idea.
+Turn your next meeting notes into actionable insights.

-[Start Brainstorming]
+[Start Summarizing Meetings]

 Best regards,
 The Ask AT&T Team

 ---

-## Email 6: Presentation Mastery
+## Email 5: Presentation Mastery -> MakePresentation - Quickstart
 **Subject Line:** 🎯 Create Stunning Presentations in Minutes with Ask AT&T

 **Preview Text:** Did you know?
 80% of professionals dread making presentations.
 Let's change that.